 What could be more central in London than the City of London?
 Kind of a lot, it turns out.
 This is the oldest part of London, but looks the part of a modern city.
 There are some great bits to this neighborhood, and history pops up everywhere.

 My only caution for staying in the City of London is that many shops and restaurants aren’t always open when you’d expect.
-This is the financial hub of London, and a lot of what’s around supports the finance employees that commute in for work.
+This is the financial hub of London, and runs on commuter time.
 Don’t be shocked when that coffee shop is closed weekends, or the streets start looking bare at night.

 Paddington